Charles Allix Lavington Yate: VC action

 Yate was 42 years old, and a major in the 2nd Battalion, The King's Own Yorkshire Light Infantry, during the First World War when the following deed took place during the battle of Le Cateau for which he was awarded the VC.

 On 26 August 1914 at Le Cateau, France, Major Yate commanded one of the two companies that remained to the end in the trenches, and when all other officers had been killed or wounded and ammunition exhausted, he led his 19 survivors against the enemy in a charge.

-He was captured by the Germans and interned in Targau prisoner of war camp.
+He was captured by the Germans and interned in Torgau prisoner of war camp.
 After repeated attempts, he escaped a month later on 19 September 1914, but was quickly apprehended by local factory workers who suspected his appearance, and cut his own throat to avoid recapture and possible execution as a spy.
 He died on 20 September 1914.

 Four other VCs were won that day at Le Cateau, including one by Lance Corporal Frederick William Holmes, who wrote of Yate: Major Yate was a thorough gentleman and a great favourite with us all.
 He had had a lot of experience in the Far East and at home, and I am sure that if he had lived he would have become a general.
 He was always in front, and his constant cry was "Follow me!"

 Yate is buried in grave II.
 G. 8. at the Commonwealth War Graves Commission Berlin South-Western Cemetery in Stahnsdorf, near Potsdam, Germany.
 He is also listed on the parish war memorial, now on The Green, at Madeley, and within St Michael's Church, Madeley.